DanielPabon745/bill-payments/README.md

 To run this application, please follow the **next steps**:

 * Clone this project to your local machine.
-* You will need to have installed Java (This project uses Java 1.8).
+* You will need to have installed Java (This project uses Java 1.8, developed with Intellij IDEA).
 * Run the script located in folder db.

   > You will need to have running a MySQL instance in **localhost:3306**